komparo/rosetta-pipeline/frameworks.md

 Related examples: _bye-world_

-### Levels of incrementality
+### Levels of caching

-Each type of input can be incremental at different levels:
+Each type of input can be cached at different levels:

 - version (e.g. a docker tag)
 - modification date